hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Code: The hotel code which serves as the main identifier.
 Must be unique within a program.
 This will not be displayed...the title in specific language will be displayed instead.
 - Phone: The hotel phone number to call from the app
-- Image Url: PNG 620x258
-- Site Url: Usually the hotel own site where they can provide more information
-- Reservation Url: Usually the hotel own reservation site
 - Country Code: the 3-digit ISO standard for where the hotel is located i.e. UAE
 - Latitude: the hotel location information to calculate distance
 - Longitude: the hotel location information to calculate distance